NRC's Research Integrity Policy

 As the dissemination of research is one of NRC's main functions, results of research undertaken at NRC should generally be fully publishable.
 However, NRC must ensure that the public interest is protected.
 As a general principle, it is therefore required that manuscripts be submitted in advance to relevant management for approval.
 Factors to be considered by management include the potential value of the intellectual property, NRC's contractual obligations, and, in some cases, ethical issues.
 Intellectual property issues must be addressed within the framework provided by NRC's Intellectual Property Policy.

 The normal level of approval is the relevant manager or the laboratory Director in consultation, where appropriate, with corporate branches and external parties.
-If needed, the decision is referred to the portfolio GM and, ultimately, to the responsible Vice-President.
+If needed, the decision is referred to the research centre DG and, ultimately, to the responsible Vice-President.

-Given the diversity of NRC's research areas and activities, the NRC portfolios are encouraged to either adopt or continue to implement their own internal procedures while complying with the spirit of the Policy.
+Given the diversity of NRC's research areas and activities, the NRC research centres are encouraged to either adopt or continue to implement their own internal procedures while complying with the spirit of the Policy.

 NRC research publications shall identify as authors all those, but only those, who have made a substantial intellectual contribution to the research.
 The other contributions should be recognized separately in the manuscript.